microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/serviceupdatemessage-list.md

 Retrieve a list of the [serviceUpdateMessage](../resources/serviceupdatemessage.md) objects and their properties.

-This operation retrieves all SHD service messages that are visible to the tenant and impact the tenant.
+This operation retrieves all service update messages that exist for the tenant.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).